 When your solutions fix the problems your customers face, they know you “get” them.
-Because in order to solve a problem, you have to understand the problem, the environment and the people.
+Because in order to solve a problem, you have to understand the problem, the environment, and the people.
 Feeling understood becomes a source of customer loyalty and retention.
-They will believe it is a risk to stop working with your company and will want to stay.
+They’ll believe it’s a risk to stop working with your company and will want to stay.

-These can be the biggest obstacles of all because they prevent you from tackling the other obstacles with your company, industry, and customers.
-These obstacles are called hidden beliefs and they can be deadly.
+These can be the biggest obstacles of all because they prevent you from tackling the other obstacles in your company, industry, and customers.
+These obstacles are called hidden beliefs, and they can be deadly.
 Because when you believe an obstacle is insurmountable, your brain stops working for you.
-And when you have a hidden belief you are not consciously aware of, you don’t question it.
+And when you have a hidden belief you’re not consciously aware of; you don’t question it.
 You think it’s a fact.

 Knowing this, make it a habit of questioning everything you think is not possible.
-Stop yourself – and your team – whenever you hear, “We can’t do that because we don’t have enough money, time, staff, knowledge, experience,” etc. With every obstacle ask, “Is this a fact or a thought”?
+Stop yourself – and your team – whenever you hear, “We can’t do that because we don’t have enough money, time, staff, knowledge, experience…” With every obstacle, ask, “Is this a fact or a thought”?
 And here’s the secret.
 It’s very rarely a fact.
 There are creative ways to overcome every obstacle, especially when you use my favorite question: “How can I?”

-How can you add more value so I can get the money, make the money, find the time, hire the staff, get the knowledge, etc?
-Put your brain to work for you and tell it to find answers to these questions.
+Put your brain to work for you and to find solutions.
 Don’t accept, “We can’t,” or “I can’t.”
 Most of the time, it’s coming from either your subconscious mind in the form of a hidden belief, or it’s the primitive part of your brain, which equates change with danger, telling you not to try.